Kidney, Ureter, and Bladder Study

 - Discuss how this procedure can assist in assessing the status of the abdomen.

 - Explain that the procedure takes 5 to 15 min and is performed in the radiology department.
+Pregnancy testing may be required.

-- Explain that little to no pain is expected during the test, but there may be moments of discomfort.
+- Advise remaining still throughout the procedure as movement produces unreliable results.
+Little to no pain is expected during the test, but there may be moments of discomfort.

 Procedural Information

-- The patient is asked to inhale deeply, hold breath while the x-ray images are taken, and then to exhale after the images are taken.
+- Positioning for this procedure is on the table in a supine position with hands relaxed at the side.
+Instructions are given to inhale deeply, hold breath while the x-ray images are taken, and then to exhale after the images are taken.

 After the Study: Implementation & Evaluation Potential Nursing Actions